Olical/tuple/README.md

 Coerces the tuple into an array.
 This runs through `Array.prototype.slice.call` because tuples are array-like objects.

  * *Return* {\*[]} All of the tuples values contained within an array.

+### Tuple#forEach()

+Iterates over every value within the tuple and pass the said values to the provided callback individually.

+ * *Param* {Function} callback Is passed every value in the tuple, one at a time.

 ### Tuple#[n]